Cash Flow Modeling for Multi-Family Real Estate: A Complete Guide

 Operating pro forma

 Once construction wraps up and tenants start moving in, the operating pro forma takes over.
-This projection estimates gross potential rent based on your unit mix and local market rents, then subtracts vacancy loss and concessions to arrive at effective gross income.
+This projection estimates gross potential rent based on your unit mix and local market rents, then subtracts vacancy loss, free rent periods, turnover vacancy, and concessions to arrive at effective gross income.
+The model also allows for the inclusion of other income sources such as parking income and retail income, which are important components of effective gross income.

-After deducting operating expenses like property management, taxes, insurance, and maintenance, you’re left with net operating income.
-NOI is the number that ultimately drives property valuation and investor returns.
+After deducting detailed operating expenses like property management, property taxes, insurance, and maintenance, you’re left with net operating income.
+NOI is calculated as gross rental revenue minus operating expenses, and it is the number that ultimately drives property valuation and investor returns.

 Financing structure